DTS, Inc.: DTS Digital Surround

 On the consumer level, DTS is the oft-used shorthand for the DTS Coherent Acoustics (DCA) codec, transportable through S/PDIF and part of the LaserDisc, DVD, and Blu-ray specifications.
 This system is the consumer version of the DTS standard, using a similar codec without needing separate DTS CD-ROM media.
-As with standard CD players, DVD and Blu-ray Disc players cannot decode audio from DTS audio CDs.

 DTS is related to the aptX audio coding format, and it is based on the adaptive differential pulse-code modulation (ADPCM) audio data compression algorithm.
 In contrast, Dolby Digital (AC-3) is based on the modified discrete cosine transform (MDCT) compression algorithm.

 Both music and movie DVDs allow delivery of a DTS audio signal, but DTS was not part of the original DVD specification (it was added later in 1997), so early DVD players do not recognize DTS audio tracks at all.
 The DVD specification was revised to allow optional inclusion of DTS audio tracks.
 The DVD title must carry one or more primary audio tracks in AC-3 or LPCM format (in Europe, MPEG-1 Audio Layer II is also an allowed primary track format).
 The DTS audio track, if present, can be selected by the user.
 Subsequent DVD players now decode DTS natively or pass it through to an external decoder.
-Nearly all standalone receivers and many integrated DVD player/receivers can decode DTS.
+Nearly all standalone receivers and many integrated DVD players/receivers can decode DTS.

-A small number of Laserdiscs carry DTS soundtracks.
-The NTSC Laserdisc format allows for either analog audio only or both analog and digital audio tracks.
-Laserdiscs encoded with DTS sound replace the LPCM digital audio track with the DTS soundtrack.
+A small number of LaserDiscs carry DTS soundtracks.
+The NTSC LaserDisc format allows for either analog audio only or both analog and digital audio tracks.
+LaserDiscs encoded with DTS sound replace the LPCM digital audio track with the DTS soundtrack.
 This soundtrack is output via digital coaxial or optical audio outputs and requires an external decoder to process the bitstream.
+Playback of DTS audio CDs, such as those marketed by DTS as 5.1 Music Discs, using a standard CD player similarly requires an external decoder.
+As with standard CD players, DVD and Blu-ray Disc players cannot decode audio from DTS audio CDs.

 For PC playback, many software players support the decoding of DTS.
 The VideoLAN project has created a decoding module for DTS called libdca (formerly libdts), which is the first open source implementation of DTS.

 Sony's PlayStation 3 and Microsoft's Xbox 360 are capable of DTS decoding and output via TOSLINK or HDMI as LPCM.
 However, HDMI output on the Xbox 360 is only found on the "Elite" model and newer models available since mid-2007, with the release of the Falcon motherboard revision.
 Also, the Xbox 360 cannot decode DTS from DTS audio CDs.
 PlayStation 3 consoles can bitstream DTS over HDMI, but cannot decode audio from DTS audio CDs.
 The newer "slim" models are able to bitstream DTS-HD MA as well, but also cannot decode audio from DTS CDs.